 Winter Park Chain of Lakes

-Six lakes make up this lovely chain of paddling fun, and a canal connects each one that you can use to travel along the water system.
+Six lakes make up this lovely chain of paddling fun, and a canal connects each one you can use to travel along the water system.

 Dinky Dock offers public restrooms, picnic tables, and grills to round out your paddling adventure.